 Institutions and mangers need to feel good.

 Great job!
 You organised 60 training across the world and had over 2000 participants.
 Doesn’t it sound like a great achievement?
 This is a typical year-end evaluation in many institutions.
 These are great programmatic achievements, but no one is sure about what exactly the achievements were.
 However, they tick those boxes.
 Training team feels elated, their bosses feel ‘what a team’, but no one can demonstrate what was accomplished.
 E.g. 100 rapid response team members were trained.
 Does that mean all the detected events were responded and controlled on time?

 Many of us are suffering from the tick box syndrome, as many institutions evaluate employees for getting ‘stuff’ done.
 At the end of each year, during an annual performance evaluation, it shows a lot of stuff had been done, and eloquently their boss says, “Good Job and I am proud of my team”.
 Then collectively, a new list of tick boxes is created.

 Some may argue, what’s wrong on these figures.
 Indisputably, there is nothing wrong with those figures, and they demonstrate the excellent execution of programs or projects in terms of inputs, process and outputs.
 The issue is that while everyone achieves a lot of stuff, it may not be positively affecting public health.
-It probably isn’t making any skill improvement, changing behaviours and most importantly, positive changes on public health.
+It probably isn’t making any skill improvement, changing behaviours and most importantly, positive public health changes.
 In summary, demonstrating achievements in terms of inputs/process and sometimes output level information of the program or project is tick box syndrome.
 They are suitable for program or activity monitoring but don’t demonstrate tangible accomplishments.

 Moving away from Tick Box Syndrome; does this help?

 Tick box syndrome doesn’t measure the results and outcome and impacts of ticking those boxes.
 Best practices aren’t identified so naturally; they rarely get repeated.
 The tick box syndrome leads to ineffective programs that appear on the surface to be contributing to the success in the public health – but don’t really impact it all.